April 27, 2020

 You’ve just gone through years of change in a matter of weeks.

 Courses and support services are now online.
 Faculty and staff are working remotely.
 Students are learning.
 Vital research continues.
 Communities are staying connected.
-All in the face of a global pandemic that has infected 2.8 million people, claimed 200,000 lives, and changed how we all live, learn, and work.
+All in the face of a global pandemic that has infected 25 million people in the US, claimed 400,000 lives, and changed how we all live, learn, and work.
 This is an amazing accomplishment.

 Now, planning for the long-term begins – to move from triage to treatment.
 In this moment, you have an opportunity to boldly transform what your institution looks like after COVID-19 peaks so that your college or university can emerge from this crisis stronger than before.

 We know it’s hard, but the changes you make now will set the path for your future.
 So, as you think about next semester and the next decade, don’t go back to ‘business as usual’ just with fewer students and fewer funds.
 Don’t run the playbook from the Great Recession again, deferring structural changes by shifting the financial burden from states to students.
 While time is short and pressure is high, you can change things now that were impossible just months ago.

 Affordable access.
 Engaging learning.
 Holistic student support.
 Research with impact.
 Work with purpose.
 Diverse, inclusive communities.
 Remarkable places.
 Equity across race, income, and background.
 These are all within reach if you can build on the amazing work you’ve just done and take this moment as a unique opportunity to reimagine your college or university from the ground up.